What does 3D Secure payment mean & how does it work?

 Can 3D Secure be used to meet SCA requirements?

-Since the March 2022 strong customer authentication (SCA) enforcement deadline, all UK businesses are required to use SCA on card payments.
-3DS2 is designed to meet SCA requirements, but it is worth carefully reviewing what transactions require additional authentication under SCA and if your business’s payment process is compliant.
+With the 14 March 2022 strong customer authentication (SCA) enforcement deadline, comes the requirement for all UK businesses to use SCA on card payments.
+3Ds2 is designed to meet SCA requirements, but it is worth carefully reviewing what transactions require authentication under SCA and if your business’s payment process is compliant.
+Read our guide to SCA.

 Insights straight to your inbox